 When you come in to see us for a dental checkup, we will have a general look at your teeth and gums.
 We also look at the structures of your mouth, your face, and along your neck.
 We need to do that to look for signs of infection, as well as bumps or swollen areas.
 We will take x-rays of your mouth as well, to help us look for trouble.

 After your teeth are cleaned, we will closely examine your mouth.
 We do this to check for signs of cancer, as well as to make sure that there is nothing else wrong with your teeth.
 All of our work is in order to make sure your teeth and gums are healthy.
 These healthy teeth and gums are going to help your overall health as well.
 If your mouth is healthy, you have a greater chance of a healthy body.
+If you are unhappy with the color of your teeth after cleaning, we offer professional teeth whitening services to enhance the appearance of your smile.
 If you have questions about having a dental exam, give Queen Anne Family Dental a call at (206) 424-4450.
 We love to talk to our patients about dental exams and help to ease their fears.
 Give us a call today!

 14 Boston Street, Seattle, WA 98109